 At the end of the adventure the bus will take you back to the starting point.

 WHO IS THE ACTIVITY FOR

-The Via Ferrata on Lake Garda is an activity of medium difficulty: it is necessary to have a good physical fitness, but you will be trained by qualified personnel who will accompany you throughout the adventure.
-Even children from 10 years old can participate.
+The Via Ferrata on Lake Garda is an activity of easy difficulty: it is only necessary to have a good physical condition, but you will be trained by qualified guide who will accompany you throughout the adventure.
+Children with a minimum height of 140 cm can also participate.